untitledmind/passwordit/README.md

 # passwordit
-A program to generate random passwords for files in a directory
+A C++ program to generate random passwords for files in a directory